 Over the past two decades, the European Union has been promoting the "unbundling" of vertically integrated electricity (and gas) companies.
-The most recent Electricity Market Design Directive and Regulations (part of the so-called Clean Energy Package) have continued the liberalization trend establishing common rules for an internal market in electricity, as well as providing conditions for the third-party access to networks for the cross-border exchange of electricity.
+The current Electricity Directive and Electricity Regulation (part of the so-called "Clean Energy Package" of 2019), as defined below, have continued the liberalisation trend establishing common rules for an internal market in electricity, as well as providing conditions for the third-party access to networks for the cross-border exchange of electricity.

-7.2.2 Third Energy Package and Clean Energy Package
+7.2.2 Third Energy Package, Clean Energy Package, Fit for 55 and Green Deal Industrial Plan